grpc/grpc.github.io/content/docs/tutorials/basic/python.md

-With gRPC you can define your service once in a .proto file and implement clients and servers in any of gRPC's supported languages, which in turn can be run in environments ranging from servers inside Google to your own tablet, with all the complexity of communication between different languages and environments is handled for you by gRPC.
+With gRPC you can define your service once in a .proto file and implement clients and servers in any of gRPC's supported languages, which in turn can be run in environments ranging from servers inside Google to your own tablet - all the complexity of communication between different languages and environments is handled for you by gRPC.
 You also get all the advantages of working with protocol buffers, including efficient serialization, a simple IDL, and easy